-Progress of all cases of suspected malpractice or maladministration will be monitored by the Quality Managers, Senior Quality Manager and Head of Awarding Body & Compliance at the monthly meetings.
-Reports on progress will be provided to the Regulation Compliance Committee (RCC) for review.
+Progress of all cases of suspected malpractice or maladministration will be monitored by the Quality Managers, Senior Quality Manager and the Deputy Director of Awarding Body and Compliance at the monthly meetings.
+Progress reports will be provided to the Regulation Compliance Committee (RCC) for review.

-All cases using this policy will be reviewed annually to ensure the appropriateness and approach is fit for purpose.
+All cases using this policy will be reviewed annually to ensure the appropriateness and approach are fit for purpose.